ethmacc/CASA0021_GroupPrototypingPitch/README.md

 ## CASA 0021: Group Prototype and Pitch

-*Share the healing sense of touch with loved ones, from anywhere*
+*Share the healing sense of touch with loved ones, from anywhere.*

 ## Table of Contents